kevinkoehne/EDBUtil/README.md

 # EDBUtil
-A command-line utility for working with an Elevate database.
+A command-line utility for working with an Elevate Software database.

 _Usage_: EDBUtil \<command\> \<parameters\>